NxtGenDataSkills/python/README.md

     * For Loop
     * While Loop in Python
     * Break and Continue
-* Immutablity of Python Basic Types
+* Immutability of Python Basic Types
 * Modules and Packages
-    * Built in Modules
+    * Built-in Modules
     * Building Custom Modules

-* Advanced
+  # Advanced

   * File Operations
-      *  Reading CSV and Json files
+      *  Reading CSV and JSON files
-      *  Example: CSV to Json convertor
+      *  Example: CSV to JSON converter
   * Interacting with databases using Python
   * Logging
   * Generators
-  * Decorators
+  * Iterators
   * Functional Programming
     * Functions as objects
   * Error Handling